eric-satterly-bu/Leave-Processing-Elive-2023/README.md

 4. Excel Online for Business – tools for working with Excel tables
 5. SharePoint – Holds two critical lists for this project
 6. Office 365 Outlook – sends email to provide information and status

+Inside of the SharePoint Online Site you create to house the calendar you need the following two lists with these fields.

+List named "Staff"
+Name - Single line of text
+Email - Single line of text
+Initials - Single line of text
+Employee ID - Single line of text
+Modified - Date and Time
+Created - Date and Time
+Created By - Person or Group
+Modified By - Person or Group

+List named "Leave Calendar"
+Email - Single line of text
+Display Name - Single line of text
+Employee ID - Single line of text
+Leave Date - Date and Time
+Leave Type - Single line of text
+Leave Hours - Number
+Leave Status - Choice
+Leave Detail ID - Number
+Initials - Single line of text
+Cal Disp - Single line of text
+Modified - Date and Time
+Created - Date and Time
+Created By - Person or Group
+Modified By - Person or Group